Ritual Performance and Performance Technique

 If you watch a walker only for the forward movement you might see the rhythmic, almost staccato-like sequence of moments when their body actually moves a little faster.
 These moments will be separated by a counter-movement of relative slowness as the legs and feet prepare for the next burst of going.

 So what is wrong with this?
 For the civilian, we must admit, very little.
-But if the magician conceives, like the actor, that their actions should be an expression of their inner will and purpose, well…basically, remaining unconscious of this dynamic is bad magic!
+But if the magician conceives, like the actor, that their actions should be an expression of their inner will and purpose, well…basically, remaining unconscious of this dynamic is bad magick!
 To the extent that your physical state mirrors your psychic state, to walk, heedless and insensitive is to be without will and awareness.
-And this betrays that the body is not really moving of its own power, rather it is being moved by the extremities—the most environmental and most superficial aspect of the person.
-The real person, which is most deeply identified with the centre of the body—the physical core located behind and a little below the belly button, is passive!
+And this betrays that the body is not really moving of its own internal volition, rather it is being moved by the extremities—the most environmental and most superficial aspect of the person.
+The real person, which is most deeply identified with the centre of the body—the physical core located behind and a little below the navel, is passive!

 In theatre, in bad acting, we see this all the time.
 This is where the actor scrunches up the face, clenches the fists, flails the arms and hands, and makes loud noises meant to express emotional distress, but nevertheless gives the impression of being perfectly at ease.
 In this case the emotion reads as fake because it only plays on the surface while the deeper layers of the psychophysical package that is the human being are never engaged.
 And this is observable in every aspect of the life of our hypothetical bad actor so that even a simple walk across the stage or the simple choreography of standing still, or sitting in a chair is unconvincing.
 In doing anything, they are in fact doing nothing.